NLaff/Lafferty.co-v2/content/reviews/mailgun.md

 showtoc = true
 tocopen = true
 affiliate = false
-draft = true
+draft = false
 [cover]
-image = ""
+image = "/uploads/mailgun_review.png"
 alt = "Mailgun Review"

 +++

 There are tons of email service providers on the market today.
-Sendgrid, Mailchimp, Mailgun, Sendinblue, the list goes on.
+Sendgrid, Mailchimp, [Mailgun](https://click.nicklafferty.com/mailgun), Sendinblue, the list goes on.

 As with many highly competitive industries, there's a tendency for companies to sprint towards feature parity.
 Over time the differences between the companies become meaningless because they all offer many of the same products:
 * Email API